RasmussenLab/vamb/README.md

 To make it even easier to run Vamb, we have created a [Snakemake](https://snakemake.readthedocs.io/en/stable/#) workflow.
 This workflow runs steps 2-5 above using `minimap2` to align, and [CheckM](https://ecogenomics.github.io/CheckM/) to estimate completeness and contamination of the resulting bins.
 The workflow can run both on a local machine, a workstation and a HPC system using `qsub`.
-It can be found in the `workflow` folder.
+It can be found in the `workflow` folder - see the file `workflow/README.md` for details.

 # Detailed user instructions
 See the tutorial in `doc/tutorial.html` for even more detailed instructions.